-The '-debug' option causes debugging information to be saved in the code generated.
+The '-debug-source' option causes source code debugging information to be saved in the code generated.
 With this option run time error messages indicate the source code and its location, the backtraces are more precise, and the pp procedure will display the source code of compiled procedures.
-The debugging information is large (the size of the object file is typically 2 to 4 times bigger).
+The '-debug-environments' option causes environment debugging information to be saved in the code generated.
+With this option the debugger will have access to the environments of the continuations.
+In other words the local variables defined in compiled procedures (and not optimized away by the compiler) will be shown by the ', e' REPL command.

 The '-track-scheme' options causes the generation of '#line' directives that refer back to the Scheme source code.
-This allows the use of a C debugger to debug Scheme code.
+This allows the use of a C debugger or profiler to debug Scheme code.